simonschoof/simonschoof.com/content/post/cloudfront-lambda-edge-intro.md

 So in this article we give a brief introduction to CloudFront and Lambda@Edge.
 In the second part we will show ho to setup the infrastructure with Pulumi.
 In the third part we will implement the resizing functions using TypeScript.
 Last but not least we will show how to deploy the resizing service to AWS using Pulumi and GitHub Actions.
+All of the code can be found in [this Git repository on Github](https://github.com/simonschoof/lambda-at-edge-example).

 ### CloudFront and Lambda@Edge